What is endometriosis?

 Endometrial implants can come back after an operation.
 Without hormone treatment, 40% of women see a recurrence of the symptoms within two years.
 They usually don't disappear completely until menopause.

 - At present, there is no clear evidence that endometriosis can be cured by natural means.
-Alternative treatment methods like Traditional Chinese Medicine (TCM), exercise or a change of diet may help relieve the pain.
+Alternative treatment methods such as Traditional Chinese Medicine (TCM), exercise or a change of diet may help relieve the pain.

 - If the pain is chronic, an interdisciplinary approach involving pain management, physiotherapy, psychotherapy and nutritional advice is recommended.